 Start out by coating a baking dish with cooking spray.
 Then spoon in a thin coating of enchilada sauce.

 Shred some Monterey Jack cheese.

-To make the filling, caramelize some finely diced onions and red bell pepper in canola oil.
+To make the filling, caramelize some finely diced onions and red bell pepper in vegetable oil.
 Add some minced garlic.
 Then add some smoked pork, black beans, chili powder, cumin, and Mexican oregano, and heat through.